 For more information, call 704-687-8606 or visit the website at www.nsttac.org.

 John P. Kretzmann and John L. McKnight , as quoted in Building Communities From the Inside Out: A Path Toward Finding and Mobilizing a Community's Assets). (excerpted from the NCSSET website: http://www.nsttac.org/nsttac/?FileName=about_us)

 TransQUAL Online is a tool to support school district teams as they collaboratively review and improve their practices in career development and transition for secondary students with disabilities.
 The TransQUAL website supports continuous improvement, with features that encourage multiple uses and incremental change in educational policies and programs.

-With a grant from the New York State Education Department, the Employment and Disability Institute (EDI) has developed an Internal Development Team, with representation from the Mid-State Transition Coordination Site, Northeast ADA & IT Center, and EDI's Research Team.
+With a grant from the New York State Education Department, the Yang-Tan Institute (YTI) has developed an Internal Development Team, with representation from the Mid-State Transition Coordination Site, Northeast ADA & IT Center, and EDI's Research Team.
 We have established a New York State Review and Approval Team, and are soliciting ideas to enhance the web-site from the University of Oregon, University of North Carolina, University of Minnesota, and Apple Corporation.